feilipu/avrfreertos/README.md

 If this repository is too complicated to get started, a [minimum AVR freeRTOS configured using the Watchdog Timer and Heap 3](https://github.com/feilipu/miniAVRfreeRTOS) is also also available.
 This option is without libraries, and is configured to get started with simple applications.

-Also for the Arduino platform there is a [freeRTOS Library](https://github.com/feilipu/Arduino_FreeRTOS_Library) available in the Arduino IDE Library manager, or by directly downloading the ZIP file and importing it into your Arduino IDE.
+Also, for the Arduino platform, there is an [Arduino freeRTOS Library](https://github.com/feilipu/Arduino_FreeRTOS_Library) available in the Arduino IDE Library manager, or by directly downloading the ZIP file and importing it into your Arduino IDE.

 # Features